 \subsection{Probabilistic Loss Bound}

 The previous section gives an idea of what AIPs properties can guarantee bounded value loss.
 However, the direct application of Theorem~\ref{ValueVSInfluence} and Corollary~\ref{ValueVSInfluenceKL} requires the distance to the true influence point $I$, which is unknown.
-In this section, we present an approach to overcome this limitation, by providing a probabilistic loss bound that depends only on the distance to an empirical influence distribution, which can be measured using a test set.
+In this section, we present an approach to overcome this limitation: a probabilistic loss bound depending only on the distance to an empirical influence distribution, which can be measured using a test set.